ooc-lang/rock/README.rst

 It should compile fine under the latest j/ooc, which you can get at http://github.com/nddrylliog/ooc

-When rock will be stable enough, we're going to ditch j/ooc for good and happily live as chicken and egg forever.

 Install
 -------

 *rock is alpha software*, don't cry if it breaks things

-You'll need the latest nagaqueen grammar along the rock/ folder: http://github.com/nddrylliog/nagaqueen Since 2009-11-05, nagaqueen relies on greg instead of peg-leg again.: http://github.com/nddrylliog/greg You'll also need the ooc-yajl project for the json backend: http://github.com/fredreichbier/ooc-yajl

-Two ways, either
+  - clone nagaqueen, so that rock/ and nagaqueen/ are in the same folder (ie. they should be brothers) http://github.com/nddrylliog/nagaqueen
+  - clone greg, make && make install (will install in /usr/local/bin by default, make sure it's in your path) http://github.com/nddrylliog/greg
+  - install libyajl http://lloyd.github.com/yajl/ (make sure to `./configure --prefix=/usr` cause it defaults to /usr/local by default, and may not be found by gcc/ld), and ooc-yajl http://github.com/fredreichbier/ooc-yajl

   - create a script in /usr/bin/rock where you export OOC_DIST and call /path/to/your/rock/bin/rock
+or
-  - "ln -s /path/to/your/rock/bin/rock /usr/bin" and then make sure rock/ is besides ooc/ (ie. in the same parent folder)
+  - "ln -s /path/to/your/rock/bin/rock /usr/bin" and then make sure rock/ is besides ooc/ (ie. they should be brothers)

 Progress report
 ---------------